Student Careers and Skills exists to help all Warwick students and graduates with their career planning and development. This means that:

 There are workshops designed to develop skills.
 There are sessions helping you to be effective in all stages of the recruitment process.
 There are drop-in sessions and bookable appointments specifically for students who have application documents on which they would like an expert opinion.

 So, how do you find out what is going on?
 Simple – sign up to My Advantage.
 You only need to set your preferences once (though you can change them later) and then you can check all events, and book into them directly if you need to.
 My Advantage also has a vacancy listing covering full-time graduate positions as well as some internship and similar work experience opportunities.

 That’s not all.
-We have a comprehensive website designed to help you investigate and consider your career, http://www2.warwick.ac.uk/services/careers.
+We also have the comprehensive University Careers and Skills website designed to help you investigate and consider your career.
 There are excellent national careers websites for undergraduates and recent graduates which are well worth getting to know – www.prospects.ac.uk, www.targetjobs.co.uk and www.milkround.com, all of which have links to more specific sources of information.
 We also work closely with the Skills and Student Development team.

 Student Careers and Skills looks forward to working with you, throughout your time at Warwick and beyond.

 Sustainable Development Job Sites

 - Graduate Scheme deadlines (from Save the Graduate)